It’s time to put your FieldKit to work and start recording environmental data out in the world.

 The Dissolved Oxygen and Electrical Conductivity probes have black protective end caps that must be removed before deployment.
 Retain these caps and replace them on the ends when not using the probes to protect your equipment, after rinsing your probes in clean water.
 The pH probe has an end cap containing a buffer solution and an o-ring to prevent leakage of the solution.
 When removing this cap, take care not to lose the o-ring nor spill the solution, as these should be replaced on the end of the pH probe when not in use.
 While in the field, you can keep the solution from spilling by placing cling wrap or a square piece cut from a plastic bag over the top of the jar and then screwing the lid into place.

 The buffer solution used with the pH probe is important for maintaining the life of the probe.
 If you spill the solution, fill the cap with clean water temporarily and replace the solution as soon as possible.
 The solution used in the FieldKit pH probes is a 4M Potassium Chloride Solution (KCl).
-To replace it, you can purchase pH Storage Solution from a laboratory supplier.
+To replace it, you can purchase pH Storage Solution from a laboratory supplier or use the instructions here.
 The solution will not cause harm to the skin but should not be ingested.
 Never store your pH probe in deionized or distilled water, as this can deionize the probe, rendering it unusable.

 Ensure that the bottom of each probe is submerged in the water by at least 5 cm (~2 inches).
 The entire probe and its cable are waterproof and can be fully submerged safely.